Vacuum Glass Explained

 The Future

-Vacuum glass has the potential to be a game changer in the fenestration industry.
+Vacuum glass has the potential to be a game changer in fenestration and the building industry helping make buildings more efficient.

 Research and development efforts are focused on further optimizing the production process, reducing manufacturing costs, and expanding the scale of adoption.
 As economies of scale are realized and technological advancements continue, vacuum glass may become increasingly available.